trungvose/angular-tailwind-css-configuration/README.md

 ![How to configure TailwindCSS with Angular](https://gitlab.com/trungk181/blog/-/raw/master/img/blog/angular-tailwind-07.gif)

+I also post this tutorial on my personal blog page.

 https://trungk18.com/experience/configure-tailwind-css-with-angular

 TL;DR: This configuration is tested on Angular 9.
 It is also working on the previous version of Angular such as 8.x.x.
 It is also working with AOT when you do `ng build --aot=true`